bootcoder/stitch-clearance-batches/DEV_NOTES.md

 #### Testing

 Mostly I TDD'd the app.
-There were a few instances of adding the spec after the fact.
+There's always a few instances of adding specs after the fact.
 For instance, I wasn't sure what I expected back from CSV render until I made it happen.

 Specs include:
 - Full Feature coverage